bokeh/bokeh/sphinx/source/docs/contribute.rst

 Specific areas we could use help and expertise with:

 * Support for mobile and touch platforms
-* Maintainance of RBokeh and other language bindings
+* Maintenance of RBokeh and other language bindings
 * Windows support and testing
 * Visual design and styling
 * WebGL performance optimization